-Teachers in Classes II and III may in certain areas be given an allowance of up to 50 per cent to meet the high cost of living or other special circumstances.
-There should also be a limited number of posts of special responsibility carrying an allowance of Rs.
+Teachers in Classes II and III may in certain areas be given an allowance of up to 50 per cent, to meet the high cost of living or other special circumstances.
+There should also be a limited number of posts of special responsibility earrying an allowance of Rs.
 25 p.m.
-These will normally be limited to teachers in Class II and Class III.
+These will normally be limited to Teachers in Class II and Class III.

-- 15. All teachers of technical subjects should be encouraged to keep touch with the appropriate branch of industry or commerce and, with the object in view, they should be permitted to undertake consulting practi or commissions, subject to approved conditions designed to prevent su private work interfering with the efficient discharge of their duties as to chers. - 16.
-There should be an adequate system of scholarships and main nance allowances designed to ensure that no one having the necessary at tude and ability should be prevented by lack of means from pursuing course in Technical institutions.
-Hostels should be provided wherever nec sary. - 17.
-Technical institutions should be located in or near industrial a commercial areas, but students from other areas should have an equal portunity of admission to those institutions.
-To ensure this it is necessithat Technical education should be organised on an all-India basis. - 18.
-Technical High schools and Junior Technical, Trade or Indust schools should be administered by Provincial Governments, but all Tech cal education beyond this stage, except that conducted in the technologi departments of universities, should be placed under a central controll body which would have on it representatives of all the interests concern This body should be set up as soon as possible. - 19.
-The formation of A.P.T.I.(I) is a most welcome step in the dition of co-ordinating technical instruction in the country.
-It should given adequate representation on the central controlling body. - 20.
-It is essential that the administration of all Technical educat should be under the Education department of the Central or Provin Government or State as the case may be.
-There should be a separate pectorial staff for this purpose.
-The Education department should matain close contact with the other departments concerned with industry commerce. - 21.
-As a corollary to Technical education in its higher stages be administered by a central body, the financial responsibility will have to accepted by the Central Government.
+- (15) All teachers of technical subjects should be encouraged to keep in touch with the appropriate branch of industry or commerce and, with this object in view, they should be permitted to undertake consulting practice or commissions, subject to approved conditions designed to prevent such private work interfering with the efficient discharge of their duties as teachers. - (16) There should be an adequate system of scholarships and maintenance allowances designed to ensure that no one having the necessary aptitude and ability should be prevented by lack of means from pursuing a course in technical institutions.
+Hostels should be provided wherever necessary. - (17) Technical institutions should be located in or near industrial and commercial areas, but students from other areas should have an equal opportunity of admission to those institutions.
+To ensure this it is necessary that technical education should be organised on an all-India lasis.

+- (18) Technical High Schools and Junior Technical, Trade or Industrial Schools should be administered by Provincial Governments, but all technical education beyond this stage, except that conducted in the Technological Departments of Universities, should be placed under a central controlling body which would have on it representatives of all the interests concerned.
+This body should be set up as soon as possible. - (19) The formation of A. P. T. I. (I) is a most welcome step in the direction of co-ordinating technical instruction in the country.
+It should be given adequate representation on the central controlling body. - (20) It is essential that the administration of all technical education should be under the Education Department of the Central or Provincial Government or State, as the case may be.
+There should be a separate inspectorial staff for this purpose.
+The Education Department should maintain close contact with the other Departments concerned with Industry and Commerce. - (21) As a corollary to technical education in its higher stages being administered by a central body, the financial responsibility will have to be accepted by the Central Government.